 - Show uncertain customers how other users are currently placing orders on your products with a recent sales app.
 It doesn’t matter if the orders were actually placed hours before.
 FOMO (Fear Of Missing Out) is a great tool for this purpose and it’s easy to integrate.

 - Fast real time customer support many times ensures immediate conversion, this is why having a reliable and user friendly live chat service like Userlike is necessary, which should also be mobile friendly.

 #3 Take care of SSL certification for security and reliability

 According to me, the must have feature for eCommerce website are:

 - It helps your users to easily find relevant products they may buy with existing product.
-Here I have explained this topic with example and recommended practice.

 - Smart search module: While working as a consultant with leading online auto parts seller in USA, I found how smart search module can improve the conversion.
 Rather than providing single search option, I recommend providing faceted search which is clearly distribute result derived by category => Sub category => Sub-Sub category etc. If I will have to give an example of auto part seller, the best practice is to provide search option like: Make => Model => Year => Category of parts => Result

 - SSL Certificate – SSL is a must for an eCommerce website especially during checkout process.
 There are various benefits of using SSL for eCommerce but the main benefits are, security & recognization.

 Apart from these, there are many important features like easy navigation, last minutes discount / sale section, best seller products etc.

 #4 Prioritize the pages that get the most of the traffic